Creatiwity/witycms-doc/file_structure.md

 ### footer.php
 The opposite to header.php; included at the end of every template, and is normally used to close the document and insert any tracking/analytics code, or external JavaScript.

-### search.php
-This template shows the results for a user’s search.
-Used in conjunction with the loop to show the search results.